 Google has gone all-in on mobile and to make sure you have too – they’ve launched “Test My Site”.
 Their latest assessment tool analyzes your website’s speed and performance on mobile devices – mobile loading speed, the number of visitors you may be losing due to poor performance, how you compare against the competition, and how to make your site faster (…just a repurpose the Google PageSpeed Insights tool.)

-We took it for a trial run and here’s what we found.
+As a website design agency, site speed is critical to our projects.
+So we took the new tool for a trial run and here’s what we found.

 The test itself takes upwards of a minute to complete, but they did their best to keep you engaged – the first few times anyway – with well-designed animations and a large progress bar.
 In reality, yes, it does take almost a minute, and in some cases we saw longer times, but that could be due to early popularity and site load.